awwong1/auto_qt_detector/README.md

 A simple Makefile is included which builds `ecg_ann`.
 The `filters` directory must always accompany this binary.

 There is an example PhysioNet recording in `data/`.
-To annotate the first lead from s0010_re.dat: `./ecg_ann s0010_re.dat`.
-Or, explicitly specifying the lead: `./ecg_ann s0010_re.dat 1`.
+To annotate s0010_re.dat: `./ecg_ann s0010_re.dat`.
 Note that PhysioNet .dat files must also include the .hea header file.

-The output of the ecg.cpp program is the list of annotations and the mean heart rate.
-Annotations and heart rate information are also saved to disk as .atr and .hrv files alongside the original recording.
+The output of the ecg.cpp program is a csv file with [lead, sample number, feature] in each row.

 You may want to edit the parameters (such as `maxQT`) in `ecgannotation.cpp`.
 You can also edit them case-by-case in a text file, and point to the file with a command-line argument; see `parse_params()` in `ecg.cpp`.